phipalibunao/CS3_2ndQtr_K18_K21/README.md

 **Perspective:** The Journalist
 **Mini-Game:** Spot the Detail / Memory Matching
 **Goal:** Collect evidence and decide what to report.
-**Story Summary:**
+**What the Public Believe:**
 The journalist finds a shadowy photo of someone on the bridge the night before.
-They investigate other clues but choose to report the most striking one, the shadow photo.
 The story published claims sabotage and names the engineer as responsible.

-The public believes this story, which affects the outcomes for all the other characters.
-Players can explore the evidence to see how one piece of misleading information can shape public opinion.
+> Players can explore the evidence to see how one piece of misleading information can shape public opinion.

-**True Clue:** The mayor performed regular maintenance checks.
 **False Clue:** The shadow figure on the bridge was sabotaging it.
+**Hidden Clue:** The mayor performed regular maintenance checks.

 ---